Stefan Armbruster

 Sean Jacobs is a Papua New Guinean-born Australian writer, and government relations and public policy specialist.
 He is a former Brisbane City Council election candidate, ministerial adviser, United Nations worker, international youth volunteer, and national water polo champion.

-Ian Kemish AO
+Ian Kemish AM

 Industry Fellow